-Without a steady cash flow businesses can quickly run into difficulties, as they may be unable to meet certain financial obligations such as paying their employees and suppliers, purchasing inventory or paying their bills.
+Without a steady cash flow, businesses can quickly run into difficulties, as they may be unable to meet certain financial obligations such as paying their employees and suppliers, purchasing inventory, paying their bills, and managing expense for businesses.
 Cash flow statements are also important for investors in determining the profitability and future outlook of a business, and will influence their decision to invest in it or not.

 An accounting firm such as these small business accountants in Brisbane can help improve your company’s cash flow in a number of ways.
 This might involve identifying and eliminating unnecessary expenditure, ensuring tax relief is optimized, creating suitable funding options and through improved financial forecasting.

 While no business should be paying more tax than it needs to, underpaying could get it into trouble with the IRS.
 An accountant can provide you with the peace of mind that your tax affairs are in order and the correct amount is being paid each year.
 These experts can also help your business save money by making full use of all relevant deductions, losses, exemptions, credits, incentives and other legitimate strategies to ensure your business is as tax-efficient as possible.

 A business will usually require additional funding in order to grow and expand its operations.
 This may involve securing a bank loan or seeking investment from private investors.
 In either event, the business must be able to make a strong financial case for itself and convince lenders or investors that they will see a return on their money.

 An accountant can report on the financial health of your company giving relevant third parties the insights and information they need to help it grow.
 In addition, an accountant can also help your business with a sudden or unexpected growth spurt which may lead to cash flow and other problems.

 As this article highlights, there are several ways an accountant can contribute to the overall success of your business.